-County Manager

-374-5210: Fax: 338-7363 12 Southeast First Street

-County Manager: Randall H. Reid
+County Manager 374-5210; Fax: 338-7363 12 Southeast First Street County Manager: Randall H. Reid

 Responsible for managing all of the functions of the County, administers and carries out the directives and policies of the Board of County Commissioners, and coordinates the reporting of these actions to the Board and our citizens.
 Also serves as a liaison between the Board of County Commissioners and the citizens of Alachua County.
-During fiscal year 1999, the County Manager took responsibility for the Office of Management and Budget.
+In addition, the County Manager is responsible for the Office of Managment and Budget and the Public Information Office.